-Life with the Samsung Odyssey G9 49″ Monitor – my review
+Samsung Odyssey G9 49″ Monitor – My Sim Racer’s Review

 Samsung G9 curvature

-The G9 is a pure gaming monitor, with all the important gaming specs you’d expect from a flagship device.
+The G9 is a pure gaming monitor, perfect for sim racing, with all the important gaming specs you’d expect from a flagship device.
 The refresh rate goes up to 240hz, with a response time of 1ms and, it’s Nvidia G-Sync® compatible too.
+Only very recently (I’m updating this in 2024) have there been any close competitors, including from Samsung who have now released a 57″ G9!

-The G9 is our favourite gaming monitor in our buyer’s guide, for good reason.
+The G9 is our favourite gaming monitor in our monitor buyer’s guide, too.
+And, for good reason.

 The pixel density level (109ppi) is only slightly lower than a proper 4K screen, so this is more than enough for gaming.
 The only potential drawback with the G9 is that you’ll need a good GPU.
 My NVIDIA 2080 RTX ti had absolutely no problems with the screen running in HDR at full resolution at 240hz.

-It’s about 1m wide in a beautifully finished case with a white glossy plastic back and a built-in cable tidy.
-Around the back, there are two DisplayPort connectors, an HDMI port and two USB 3.0 ports as well as the main socket.
+It’s about 1 metre wide in a beautifully finished case with a white glossy plastic back and a built-in cable tidy area.
+Around the back, there are two DisplayPort connectors, an HDMI port and two USB 3.0 ports as well as the main power socket.
 The power button is located on the bottom edge of the case to the left.
 It also doubles as a joystick to control the onboard settings menu.

 Samsung use a glossy back plate with a built-in cable tidy